Brexit at last: Britain leaves the EU as champagne corks fly

 In its biggest shift since losing its global empire, the United Kingdom slipped away at 2300 GMT, turning its back after 47 years on the post-World War Two project that sought to build the ruined nations of Europe into a global power.

-Beside the British parliament, flag-waving Brexit supporters cheered, reveling in a mix of nostalgia, patriotism and defiance.
+Beside the British parliament, flag-waving Brexit supporters cheered, revelling in a mix of nostalgia, patriotism and defiance.
 Some sang “God Save the Queen”, while others hugged amid the smoke of fireworks.

 “The war is over: we have won,” Nigel Farage, a leading Leave campaigner, told the crowd.
 “This is the single most important moment in the modern history of our great nation.”